billbuchanan/csn09112/week12_splunk/labs/README.md

 * For an HTTP GET request, which is the most popular return code For an HTTP GET request, which is the 2nd most popular return code How many IP addresses have accessed the "passwords.pdf" file.
 * What is/are the return HTTP status code(s) for these accesses?
 For an HTTP GET request, which is the 2nd most popular return code?

+### Question 2.
-### 2. We can use regular expressions to find information.
+We can use regular expressions to find information.
 For example, to find the number of accesses from an IP address which starts with “182.”, we can use [here]:
 ```
 get | regex _raw="182\.\d{1,3}\.\d{1,3}\.\d{1,3}"
 ```

 Determine the number of accesses for GET from any address which begins with 182:

+### Question 3.
-### 3. The security team search for an address that is ending with .22, and do a search with [here]:
+The security team search for an address that is ending with .22, and do a search with [here]:
 ```
 get | regex _raw="\d{1,3}.\d{1,3}.\d{1,3}.22"
 ```

 But it picks up logs which do not include addresses with .22 at the end.
 What is the problem with the request, and how would you modify the request:

+### Question 4.
-### 4. You are told that there’s accesses to a file which ends in “a.html”.
+You are told that there’s accesses to a file which ends in “a.html”.
 Using a regular expression, such as [here]:
 ```
 get | regex _raw="[a]+\.html"
 ```
 Outline three HTML files which end with the characters ‘a’, or an ‘e’, and have ‘.html’ as an extension:

+### Question 5.
-##  5. A simple domain name check is [here]:
+A simple domain name check is [here]:
 ```
 get | regex _raw="[a-zA-Z\.]+\.(com|net|uk)"
 ```

+### Question 6.
-# 6. If we now try [here]:
+If we now try [here]:
 ```
 get | regex _raw="[a-zA-Z0-9\-\.]+\.(com|org|net|mil|edu|COM|ORG|NET|MIL|EDU|UK)"
 ```